mysterymath/lcc6502/C_Standard_Design_Implications.md

 * [ ] Resolve all outstanding TODO's.
 * [ ] Ensure that all implementation-defined behaviors in the Appendix (A.6.3)
       are defined.
+Reorder them according to the Appendix.
+* [ ] Group, reorder, and summarize the design implications by topic rather than by standard section.
 * [ ] Scan through Embedded C Extensions
       [ISO/IEC TR 18037](http://www.open-std.org/JTC1/SC22/WG14/www/docs/n1169.pdf)
-* [ ] Define the mechanism for specifying the target architecture and output format.
-* [ ] Document the interfaces to allow adding new targets.